gvwilson/thirdbit/src/fiction/cloudherd/index.md

 But unless you can guarantee that nobody else is going to try to do what Scholar-Candidate Yangyal did, my soldiers are going to stay where they are."

+"I thought we agreed yesterday that you wouldn't do this.
+And please don't insult me by saying that they're not actually walking patrols," Indy added before the sergeant could say anything.

+Sergeant Dorbu looked at the soldiers on the wall, then back at Indy.
+"I'm sorry, honored.
+I promise we will leave as soon as we are able."

 The look Indy gave him would have frozen a dragon's breath.
 "I'll arrange to have some supplies delivered to the trading hall,"